 Used in DNSSECbis to securely indicate that RRs with an

-owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an existing name.
+owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an existing zone and indicate what KK types are present for an exist name.
 Described in RFC 4034.